It is fun and rewarding!

 - The Internship Program operates on a non-remunerative basis.
 Costs and arrangements for travel, accommodation, and living expenses are the responsibility of the intern or his sponsoring institution or individual;

 - The Internship Program provides students and/or volunteers with an unpaid internship position;

-- MSC accepts no responsibility for the medical insurance for the intern or for any costs arising from accidents and/or illness during the internship period.
+- Morning Star Center accepts no responsibility for the medical insurance for the intern or for any costs arising from accidents and/or illness during the internship period.
 Applicants are required to provide evidence of adequate medical insurance coverage;

-- MSC is not responsible for any claims by an intern or third party in the case of loss or damage to property or death or personal injury as a result of actions or omissions on the part of the intern during the internship period.
+- Morning Star Center is not responsible for any claims by an intern or third party in the case of loss or damage to property or death or personal injury as a result of actions or omissions on the part of the intern during the internship period.